AMISO-MY/amiso-my.github.io/docs/_posts/2023-02-10-OFM-2023-registration.md

 title:  "OFM 2023 Registration Opens!"
 ---

+** As of 9th March 2023, there has been an update for OFM 2023 - find out more [here](/OFM-2023-update).

 Olimpiad Fizik Malaysia (OFM) is here - read below to find out how you can participate in the National Selection Test for the International Physics Olympiad!

 # TABLE OF CONTENTS